nishantrpai/rarity-score/README.md

 1. I'll request you for project related details, github creds.

 2. Fix the json (if any errors), ensure everything is working and update you along

 3. Tell me any issues you have, can add custom fixes.

 4. You get the rarity score for your project, you are extremely happy and leave a tweet that tells everyone how great this service was 🍻

 # Socials

-Follow [_rarityscore](https://twitter.com/_rarityscore) on twitter for updates.
+Follow [\_rarityscore](https://twitter.com/_rarityscore) on twitter for updates.

+# Dev Notes

+Node version: 18.17.0

 # Donate

 - Solana: 9dPN7gdN9cyGhjiQn5gBU9DQDBxUJafvS873BcW3mpFT

 - Ethereum: 0x5A8064F8249D079f02bfb688f4AA86B6b2C65359

 - ENS for donating: nishantpai.eth